Hardcoreprawn/architecture/input/posts/requirements/non-repudiation.md

 ## Rationale

 Non-repudiation provides proof of the origin, authenticity, and integrity of data.
-It assures the sender that the message was delivered, as well as proof of the sender’s identity to the recipient.
-This way, neither party can deny that a message was sent, received, and processed.
-Non-repudiation ensures that no party can deny that it sent or received a message via encryption and/or digital signatures or approved some information.
+It assures the sender the message was delivered and evidence of the sender’s identity to the recipient.
+Neither party can deny that a letter was sent, received, and processed.
+Non-repudiation ensures that no party can deny that it sent or received a message via encryption and digital signatures or approved some information.
 It also cannot deny the authenticity of its signature on a document.

 ## Related Principles